Justin01Wu/others/justin/resume.md

 - Split VCAPS into two applications and 5 modules, convert some parts into microService and moving some into AWS cloud
 - Setup CICD pipeline, covering build, unit test, Integration testing, deploy, setup private Maven repo
 - Smoothly integrated new Angular UI with old UI by using web components with smart designs, build up UI pipelines with server side pipelines together
-- Upgrade vcaps2ui angular version from 4 to 9, more than 100 files were changed
+- Upgrade vcaps2ui angular version from 4 to 7, 12, 15, 18, 21 without any breaking
-- Upgrade web-component angular version from 7 to 15 without any breaking
+- removed Tiles from more than 200 JSP pages
 - Fixed more than 600 XSS issues and 100 SQL injection issues in a month
 - Upgrade Bridge application to work with new SICS system, found vendor bug without source code.
 - Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 tasks in 2 months